 By the renaissance, the drone of open strings against the melody string was fundamental to its sound.
 If we assume this was also the case in the medieval period – we must assume this as the medieval evidence is lacking – then it seems sensible to assume that the wheel fiddle, the vielle à roue, gained its name, not just from the wheel acting like a continuous fiddle bow, but also that, or primarily that, the drone strings of the vielle à roue effected the same soundworld as the vielle.
 Certainly Jerome’s 13th century drone tunings are in a style of music suited to the 12th and 13th century including, he tells us, sacred music, and the emergence of the vielle à roue in c.
 1500 suggests that this style was still played on the vielle then.
 So, while we can’t say for certain that the exact tunings Jerome gives were used since its emergence (from the crwth?), we can suggest at the very least that the drone principles upon which his fiddle tunings were based remained a constant feature.

 So today’s violin or fiddle and the medieval vielle or fiddle are very different instruments, designed for very different conceptions of music and worlds of sound.
 You can see and hear this in the video below (click on picture, opens in new window).
-Gabriel Alejandro Hernández plays a 5 string fiddle with some curvature on the bridge, so his drone playing is on adjacent strings only, and he demonstrates the plucked bourdon: Aurea personet lira, attributed to Fulbert de Chartres, France, 952/970–1028.
+Gabriel Alejandro Hernández plays a 5 string fiddle, demonstrating drones and the plucked bourdon: Aurea personet lira, attributed to Fulbert de Chartres, France, 952/970–1028.